wangzh12023/-_pygame/game_specific_introduction.md

 ### Game Machanics :wrench:
 - Core mechanics ➡️
-- Collision system ➡️
+- Collision system ➡️ When player, npcs and the monsters collide with some barriers, they will stay still or just change the directions.
 - Resource system ➡️
 ### Gameplay ⚔️
-- Main menu ➡️
-- BGM ➡️
+- Main menu ➡️ When you start the game, the window will automatically display a tween animation `冤申`, after which you can see the game starter page.
+- BGM ➡️ When you enter different maps, the bgmplayer will play different music.
+So, enjoy your fantastic tour in our game!

 ### Code 📖
-- The code is comprised of various module files and a main program file.
-It adeptly utilizes Python's "classes" for encapsulating the code.
-Moreover, and adheres to the PEP 8 principles whether in variable naming or function calls.
+- Very nice! 🌟

+## Game File Manage :rocket:
+- Attributes.py

+- BgmPlayer.py

+- GameManager.py

+- Guide.py
+- Main.py
+- Maps.py
+- NPCs.py
+- Player.py
+- PopUpBox.py
+- Portal.py
+- Scene.py
+- Settings.py
+- StatusBar.py